General Office: 185 Extended Education Complex

 General Studies Student Advisors are available to assist with course and program planning and to provide admission and registration information throughout the year.

-Prospective students are required to submit an online application to the Division of Extended Education in one of the following categories: General Studies (Special Student), Auditing Student, Mature Student (Canadian Military only), or Visiting Student.
-Detailed information on eligibility requirements may be found on the Admissions web site or by contacting the General Studies office.
+Prospective students are required to submit an online application to Extended Education in one of the following categories: General Studies (Special-Regular-Transfer) Student, Auditing Student (Canadian Citizen/Permanent Resident only), Senior (Canadian Citizen or permanent Resident), Mature Student (Canadian Military only), or Visiting Student.
+Detailed information on eligibility requirements may be found on the Admissions website or by contacting the General Studies office.

-All General Studies students register for courses using Aurora; for more information on how to register, go to: Registrar's Office web site.
-Registration for Fall & Winter term courses will begin in August.
-To determine your initial access date for registration, log onto Aurora beginning Friday July 9th (select Enrolment & Academic Records, Registration & Exams, Registration Time & Status).
+All General Studies students register for courses using Aurora; for more information on how to register, go to: Registrar's Office website.
+Registration for Fall & Winter term courses normally begins late July or in August.
+Registration for Summer Term normally begins around late March or early April.
+Students are assigned a Registration Time in Aurora, normally one week prior to the start of registration.
+Students who accept their offer of admission after the start of registration will be assigned a Registration Time the following day.
+To determine your initial access date for registration, log onto Aurora (select Enrolment & Academic Records, Registration & Exams, Registration Time & Status).

 You may register for up to a maximum of 30 credit hours in the combined Fall and Winter terms, and up to a maximum of 15 credit hours in any one term, including Summer.